kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 <img src="FastQC_adapter_post_trim.png">

 After trimming, the dataset contained 1,428,938 reads.
-Adapter content was 0.
+Adapter content was reduced to 0%.
+The Q score improved slightly.

 ## Step 6: Create an index of the genome